bloodraven66/ICASSP_LIMMITS23/README.md

 The baseline is a multilingual fastspeech model with learnable speaker embeddings.
 A fork of `DeepForcedAligner` is used to align and extract durations for each speaker (`https://github.com/bloodraven66/DeepForcedAligner`).
 This repostory is used to extract speech features as well as tokenising the text.
 The TTS model is trained with 5 hrs of data from each speaker, trained with curriculum learning strategy.
 3 hours of shorter wavs (by duration) per speaker are used to train for 100 epochs.
 After that, 2 hours of random data is added per speaker, and trained further for 400 more epochs.

-The utterance level durations from the aligner is shared at `https://www.dropbox.com/sh/yfjwonzrdl5y13q/AACChRwzyqt-7Ae498lg35_9a?dl=0`, with the symbol at `https://www.dropbox.com/scl/fo/wos0ayhhtqs7g5qwxm1tn/h?dl=0&rlkey=mc6yl00h3vus0c3555qbpk13h`.
+The utterance level durations from the aligner is shared at `https://www.dropbox.com/sh/yfjwonzrdl5y13q/AACChRwzyqt-7Ae498lg35_9a?dl=0`, this will only work with the raw text.

 Speaker specific waveglow vocoders are used, trained with NVIDIA open sourced implementation.
 We use a fork (`https://github.com/bloodraven66/waveglow_for_LIMMITS23`) with custom inference file `infer.py`